Citrix Systems: Expansion

-The company became a leader in IaaS after the acquisition of Cloud.com, provider of cloud infrastructure for companies, in July 2011.
+In July 2011, the company became an IaaS leader after acquiring Cloud.com, a cloud infrastructure provider, for over $200 million.
 Citrix began offering VDI-in-a-box to small and medium businesses with the acquisition of Kaviza in May 2011.
-The company acquired technology for cloud-based file sharing and storage through its purchase of ShareFile in October 2011.
+The company acquired cloud-based file sharing and storage technology through its purchase of ShareFile in October 2011.

-In May 2012, Citrix acquired Virtual Computer, maker of intelligent desktop virtualization.
-The technology is used in the company's XenClient Enterprise edition.
+In May 2012, Citrix acquired Virtual Computer, a maker of intelligent desktop virtualization.
+This virtualization technology is used in Citrix's XenClient Enterprise edition.
 Citrix entered the mobile video and telecom markets in June 2012 when the company acquired ByteMobile.
 Also in 2012, the company acquired Zenprise.
 Zenprise's Mobile application management (MAM) technology was released as XenMobile in February 2013.

-Citrix acquired Framehawk in January 2014 in order to use the company's technology to improve the delivery of virtual desktops and applications over wireless networks, including cellular, where speed and quality may be poor.
-In May 2014, Citrix acquired Scalextreme to bolster its cloud capabilities for its core business unit of XenDesktop and Xenapp such as auto scaling, patching and automation of complex deployments from the cloud.
+In January 2014, Citrix acquired Framehawk to improve the delivery of virtual desktops and applications over wireless networks, including cellular, where speed and quality may be poor.
+In May 2014, Citrix acquired Scalextreme to bolster its cloud capabilities, such as auto scaling, patching, and automation of complex cloud deployments, for its core business units XenDesktop and Xenapp.

 On January 29, 2015, Citrix announced that 700 full-time and 200 contractor positions would be eliminated.
-This constituted about 10% of its workforce.
-The cuts were expected to save between $90 and $100 million a year.
+This was about 10% of its workforce.
+The cuts were expected to save between $90 and $100 million annually.
 Two hundred of the layoffs occurred in Fort Lauderdale, Florida, where the company is headquartered.

 The company had 10,081 employees as of February 2015.
-In December 2015, Citrix employed approximately 9,500 people, but noted that its November restructure was due to eliminate nearly 700 full-time jobs.
+In December 2015, Citrix employed approximately 9,500 people but noted that its November restructure was due to eliminating nearly 700 full-time jobs.
 As of December 31, 2021, Citrix had approximately 9,700 employees.